Aethodia/Legislation/leg/NationalSymbols.rst

 C.  Footnotes
 ===========
 ..
-[1]  This is derived from Old English 'þēod' and the Latinate suffix '-ia'.
+[1]  This is derived from Old English '*þēod*' and the Latinate suffix '-ia'.